Walesat/ABC-Solutions-Employee-s-HR-Data/README.md

-# Data Analysis - Training Tasks
+# ABC Solutions Employee's HR Data

-EXCEL TASK 1

 **For this task, we were required to create a table with 20 rows of information having the fields: Employee ID, Employee Full Name, Department, Salary and Job type**.